Profile Pic

 Dynamics in the phonological encoding of bilingual speech production [pdf]

 Senior thesis.
 I used a character-naming paradigm to test whether the phonological mapping status of cognates in Mandarin and Shanghai Dialect would affect the speech production process.
 Besides the most common cognate facilitation effect, there are two novel findings that have yet to be discovered in this field.
 First, the phonological mapping complexity between the two languages interferes with the speech production.
-Second, whether the phonemes is the most frequent match for the latent language also affects the speech production.
+Second, whether the phonemes are the most frequent match for the latent language also affects the speech production.
 More specifically, if the Mandarin phoneme in the trial is the most frequent match for the Shanghai Dialect phoneme (absent in the experiment), the cognate facilitation effect disappears.
+I decided against publishing this manuscript because this experiment was conducted during a COVID lockdown, so the sample size is extremely limited.

 Projects